Parsa-Rajabi/CMPT-276/docs/project.md

   - The prototype should be interactive and demonstrate the user flow
   - It is expected that the prototype will be developed using a design tool ([list of tools available here](resources.md?id=design-tools))
 - Choose a SDLC model that you will be following for the project
+  - This SDLC must be based on one of the variations introduced in class
   - Briefly explain why you chose this model
 - Develop a work breakdown structure (WBS) of all the tasks associated with the project
   - Prioritize tasks based on dependencies and importance
   - By the end of this milestone, these tasks should be written as tickets (Github Issues) and added to the github project
 - Project schedule with milestones and deadlines
   - This should provide a timeline for the project, including when each feature will be developed and tested
+  - It is recommended to schedule internal deadlines and include buffer days between the internal and actual deadlines
 - A risk assessment of potential issues that may arise during the project and how you plan on mitigating them
-  - Include at least 5 low-risk, 3 medium-risk, and 2 high-risk issues (10 total) with mitigation strategies for each
+  - Include at least 5 low-risk, 5 medium-risk, and 5 high-risk issues (15 total) with mitigation strategies for each
 - Use Data Flow Diagrams (level 0 and level 1) to outline how data flows within the application
   - Between the APIs and your application
 - MVC model diagram for the application
   - This should include a high-level overview of how the application will be structured and a description of each component
+- Appendix with any additional information that was not included in the main report
+  - Provide a list of all group members and their detailed contributions to the project
+  - Provide a changelog table that includes any revisions since the proposal
+  - Any additional diagrams, charts, or tables that were not included in the main report

 **Video Presentation:**

-- Create a video presentation (with subtitles) intended for your classmates, TA and instructor (6 mins max)
+Create a video presentation (with subtitles) intended for your classmates, TA and instructor (6 mins max)
 - This will be reviewed by other groups and the teaching team to get a better understanding of your project.
+  - Your video will be peer reviewed and accessible by all students in the class
 - Each group member should have at least a 1-2 minute(s) speaking role in the presentation
   - You do not need to necessarily show your faces in the video, but it is highly encouraged
   - Make sure to introduce yourselves at the beginning of the presentation
 - Make sure to practice your presentation multiple times before the actual presentation
   - Ensure transitions between speakers are smooth and that the presentation flows well
 - The audio should be clear and easy to understand
 - The video should be engaging and informative
 - A `10%` penalty will be applied to videos over the time limit
 - The video should include:
 - A brief overview of the project and the problem it aims to solve (~1 minute)
 - A high-level overview of the chosen APIs and the features you plan to implement (~2 minutes)
   - Use personas and user stories to explain how these features will benefit the user
 - A walkthrough of the mid-fidelity prototype (~2 minutes)
   - This doesn't need to be a detailed walkthrough, but should give a general idea of how the application will look and function
 - A high-level overview of application data flow (DFD or MVC diagram) (~1 minute)
   - This should show how data flows between the APIs and the application

 </details>